viamrobotics/docs/docs/registry/_index.md

 ---
-title: "Extend Viam with Modules from the Viam Registry"
+title: "Extend Viam with Models from the Viam Registry"
 linkTitle: "Registry"
 weight: 420
 type: "docs"